-Provide a brief description of LEA's success The plan for increasing Student Achievement has been somewhat effective by in implementation of the prior year LEA adding a remediation class in 6th grade and IXL.
-The school will continue to Equity Action Plan and work on attendance of students and teachers.
-The Professional learning in effectiveness/ineffectiveness in addressing differentiation has been effective and we will continue with PD in this area as the selected equity gap. well as technology integration, data to inform instruction, improvement in all content areas, instructional strategies, rigor, activities to engage, assessments and higher order thinking skills.
-Due to the pandemic we have no CCRPI scores to judge if the equity plan was effective in the 2019-2020 school year, however Webster County Schools has continued to collect and analyze data from STAR Reading and Math as well as analyze diagnostics from our IXL, Reading Eggs, and Math Seeds programs.
+The plan for increasing Student Achievement has been somewhat effective by adding a remediation classes for Reading and Math in grades 3 - 8.
+The school will continue to work on attendance of students and teachers.
+The Professional learning in differentiation has been effective and we will continue with PD in this area as well as technology integration, data to inform instruction, improvement in all content areas, instructional strategies, rigor, activities to engage, assessments and higher order thinking skills.